They Came Together

-They Came Together is a 2014 American satirical romantic comedy film directed by David Wain and written by Wain and Michael Showalter.
+Joel and Molly, over dinner with couple Kyle and Karen, recount their entire relationship.
 It is a parody of romantic comedies infused with Showalter and Wain's absurd approach.

 The film had its world premiere at the 2014 Sundance Film Festival, and was released theatrically (with a simultaneous release on iTunes) on June 27, 2014.

 Plot

-Joel and Molly have dinner with an unhappy couple, Kyle and Karen, and recount how they first began dating.
-At the time, Molly owned a small independent candy store, Upper Sweet Side, that was being bought out by Joel's company, a larger candy corporation called CSR.
-Joel lived with his girlfriend, Tiffany, until he caught her cheating on him with his coworker Trevor.
+As Joel and Molly have dinner with unhappy couple Kyle and Karen, they recount how they first began dating in NYC.
+At the time, Molly owned a small independent candy store, Upper Sweet Side, that was being pushed out of business by Joel's company, a larger candy corporation CSR.